nkassis/drlnd-p3/README.md

 ## Synopsis

-This is my solution to the second project of the Udacity Deep Reinforcement Learning Nanodegree.
-In this project we were asked to build an agent that could control a double-jointed arm towards specific locations.
+This is my solution to the third project of the Udacity Deep Reinforcement Learning Nanodegree.
+In this project we were asked to build agents that could play a game of tennis.

 #Environment